A novel analysis approach of uniform persistence for a COVID-19 model with quarantine and standard incidence rate: Acknowledgements

 \section{Acknowledgements}

-This work is partially supported by the National NSF of China (Nos.11901027, 11871093, 11671382, 11971273 and 12126426), the Major Program of the National NSF of China (No.12090014), the State Key Program of the National NSF of China (No.12031020), the NSF of Shandong Province (No.ZR2018MA004), and the China Postdoctoral Science Foundation (No.2021M703426).
+This work is partially supported by the National NSF of China (Nos.
+11901027, 11871093, 11671382, 11971273 and 12126426), the Major Program of the National NSF of China (No. 12090014), the State Key Program of the National NSF of China (No. 12031020), the NSF of Shandong Province (No. ZR2018MA004), and the China Postdoctoral Science Foundation (No. 2021M703426), and the Pyramid Talent Training Project of BUCEA (No. JDYC20200327).